Chroanaa/SUPERHERO-SYSTEM/TUTS.md

 ## To run project (Priority yet partial)

-Please ensure that you already had NodeJS installed targeted versions for Redwood projects is v20x.
+Please ensure that you already had NodeJS installed targeted versions for Next projects is starting from v18x.

 ```powershell
 npm install --global pnpm